willfurnass/conda-rses-pres/content.md

   - The installed pip packages (name, version)
   - The used conda *channels*

+---
 > WARNING: the list of packages is not just those explicitly installed.
 > It can include OS-specific dependency packages so (unedited) environment files
 > may not be as portable as you'd hope.

-Task: Use `conda env export` to create and inspect an environment file for the `room101` environment.

-===
+---
 You can also clone environments locally:

 ```bash
 $ conda create --name room102 --clone room101
 ```

-NB creating/cloning environments is cheap as conda (hard or soft) links to existing package installs in your *package cache* where possible.
+NB creating/cloning environments is cheap as conda links to existing package installs in your pkg cache where possible.

 ---
 ### Ok, so what exactly is a package?